fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Get-ServiceFabricTestCommandStatusList.md

 a268cc73-2e30-462b-b3df-3a0d30e5b330 Cancelled PartitionQuorumLoss
 ```

-This command gets the status of test commands that have been cancelled.
+This command gets the status of fault operations that have been cancelled.
-In this example, the command finds one command.
+In this example, the result has one fault operation.

 ### Example 2: Get status of all test commands
 ```